MediaMath/qasino/README.md

 Connect using bin/qasino_sqlclient.py.
 This client uses ZeroMQ to send JSON formated messages to the server.
-(It can also connect using a HTTPS given the --use-https option but that requires the right credentials to work).
+(It can also connect using HTTPS given the --use-https option but that will require the right credentials to work).

     $ bin/qasino_sqlclient.py -H1.2.3.4